mlomnitz/STARlight/README.md

  - Set up the desired running conditions in the input file:
      - cp ~/the_path/eSTARlight/slight.in .
      - vim slight.in
-     - As of yet, the electron beam must be set to beam1, it is selected by setting:
+     - *Note:* As of yet, the electron beam must be set to beam1, it is selected by setting:
          - BEAM_1_Z = 1
          - BEAM_1_A = 0
  - Run the simulation: